Create Time 2018-11-29 07:11 Views：894

 Additionally, the USPTO started a Post Registration Proof of Use Audit Program in November 2017 which requires audited registration holders to provide proof of use for two additional goods or services per class — instead of just one specimen.
 Based on their pilot program, the USPTO was able to cancel audited registrations that were unable to show valid proof of use to free up space for new, genuine trademark applications.

 The huge spike of trademark applications has also compounded the problem of trademark scarcity.
 It has become increasingly more difficult for brand owners to secure the rights of their brand names or find unclaimed trademarks to use on their goods and services.

-According to a New York Times article “almost every naturally occurring word has been claimed, which is why [business owners] so often arrive at portmanteaus (Accenture derives from ‘accent’ and ‘future’) or drop vowels (Flickr and Tumblr) or change letters (Lyft).”
+According to a New York Times article "almost every naturally occurring word has been claimed, which is why [business owners] so often arrive at portmanteaus (words like "Accenture" derived from "accent" and "future") or drop vowels (Flickr and Tumblr) or change letters (Lyft)."

 The scarcity in trademarks may also lead to a growing number of legal disputes as companies compete to secure brand names.
 Unfortunately, even if there are weak or invalid registrations, rightful trademark owners with similar trademarks seeking registration would still have to cover legal expenses and undergo the process of challenging a bad registration.

 Business owners with unregistered trademarks should take steps now to prepare for the possibility of facing stronger competition in the near future.
 Plus, registering your trademark now would mean taking advantage of the current United States requirements ahead of the upcoming changes and increasing scarcity of trademarks.

 Want to give your business a competitive edge in the American market?
 Time to get trademarked.
 Visit our website to get started now!